de-pesh/UnemploymentAnalysis/README.md

 ## Conclusion

-Through this project, we aim to understand key employment trends in India, offering insights into how various factors related to unemployment and labor participation are correlated.
+This project aims to understand key employment trends in India, offering insights into how various factors related to unemployment and labor participation are correlated.
 The visualizations provide a clearer picture of the data, making it easier to identify patterns and trends.